What is Electrolysis?

 Pre treatment instructions:

 1. You will need to remove contact lenses prior to the treatment.
-Please do so before the procedure, there is saline solution in the bathroom for your convenience.
+Please do so before the procedure.

 2. You cannot have microdermabrasion if you are sunburned.
-I do require 12-24 hours cancellation notice or the full fee is charged, so please save us both the headache of having to go through this….
+I do require 4 hours cancellation notice or the full fee is charged.

 3. If you have a breakout of hives (from stress), the microdermabrasion treatment may cause hives to appear over the area worked on.
 This happened to me, the hives do go away within 24 hours.
 Please advise if you have experienced hives recently.